How much will my divorce cost?

 Contested vs. uncontested divorce

 Often the contested divorce does not make it to trial.
-Lawyers for both spouses continue to negotiate right up to trial date, and a settlement may be reached at the eleventh hour.
+Divorce lawyers for both spouses continue to negotiate right up to trial date, and a settlement may be reached at the eleventh hour.
 But the trial preparation has been done, and a lot of billable hours will have been accrued.

 An uncontested divorce is a much more peaceable course of action and one that leaves everyone’s dignity intact.
 In this scenario the two of you agree between yourselves how assets will be divided (bearing in mind the marital regime) and, if there are children, how they will be cared for.
 Normally a parenting plan is developed and this becomes part of your divorce settlement.

 Because an uncontested divorce is straightforward, the costs can be contained.
 Although there are still variables, such as whether or not there are children of the marriage and contact arrangements to be negotiated, the cost of divorce will generally fall within a range, i.e. R1000 to R20 000, if the couple resides and was married in South Africa.
 Costs will be higher for an international divorce.
 Once we have all the details we may be able to offer you a fixed rate, so you know from the start what your financial obligation will be.

 By contrast, it is not possible to quote a standard cost range for a contested divorce.
 It depends entirely on how long the proceedings carry on, how complex the settlement is, how many experts are involved, etc. But suffice it to say that a contested divorce can take months or years and can run well into six figures.
 That is money that could instead be used to build a new life post-divorce or invest in the children’s future.
 Is it really worth it?
 And the literal cost is not the only price you will pay.
 The emotional cost is immeasurable.